Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 • Trees: The cloud forest is characterized by diverse tree species, including the iconic Polylepis trees, also known as paper trees.
 Other species include alder, cedar, and the endangered Queuña tree.

-• Orchids: The cloud forest is rich in orchid species, with numerous colorful and fragrant varieties.
+• Orchids: The cloud forest is home to numerous colorful and fragrant orchid species.

 • Bromeliads: These epiphytic plants cling to trees and rocks, adding to the lushness of the cloud forest.